Benn1440/DevOpsTask5/README.md

 # Security Groups:
 Are Virtual firewalls that control inbound and outbound traffic for your instances.
    * Network ACLs (NACLs): Provide an additional layer of security for your VPC by controlling traffic to and from one or more subnets.
+   * A network access control list (NACL) is an optional layer of security for your VPC that acts as a firewall for controlling traffic in and out of one or more subnets.
+You might set up network ACLs with rules similar to your security groups in order to add a layer of security to your VPC.

 # Create VPC:
   * Login to the AWS Console, search for VPC